RuleML/deliberation-ruleml/README.md

 Branching to Resolve Issues
 ---------------------------
-1. Switch to your master branch, if necessary.
+1. Switch the branch for the appropriate version, if necessary.

-    $ git checkout master
+    $ git checkout 1.02

-2. Update your master branch from the ruleml remote.([2])
+2. Update your 1.02 branch from the ruleml remote.([2])

     $ git pull